mcci-catena/Catena-Sketches/catena4801_simple/README.md

 host.begin(&mySerial, 9600);	// baud-rate at 9600
 ```

-Connect your modbus slave’s A and B terminal to Catena 4801’s A and B terminal (JP3).
+Connect your modbus slaves A and B terminal to Catena 4801s A and B terminal (JP3).

 ### Load the sketch into the Catena